MrPrattASH/Game_Design_In_Construct_3/LG3_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 * ![Screenshot 2022-12-09 at 10 33 00](https://user-images.githubusercontent.com/101632496/206670751-d84ff27a-d9c6-4f70-9f5e-a0a9e0a0c9ee.png)

-## Tutorial = Timers
+# Tutorial
 Before moving on to this step, you should understand how the 3d camera object works, and how the Piggy billboards always turn their right face to look at the player.
+If you're still unsure how it all works on the inside, please come ask your teacher for an explanation.

-### Changing the 3D shape
+## Changing the 3D shape

 1. First, let's make these 3dShape objects look a little more interesting.
 Inside this repo folder is a folder called "game_assets" (taken from Kenny.nl)(LG3 > mod 0 > game assets).
 Open the animations editor and replace all 6 billboards with the correct images.
 * You can drag and drop from your cloned repo into the animations editor